-Leading to a vicious cycle with hypoxia promoting interstitial fibrosis and increased matrix deposition; in turn, it further affects peritubular blood flow and oxygen supply.
+This leads to a vicious cycle with hypoxia promoting interstitial fibrosis and increased matrix deposition; it further affects peritubular blood flow and oxygen supply.

 Signs and symptoms

 The onset of symptoms is 5 to 10 years after the disease begins.
-A common first symptom is frequent urination at night: nocturia.
+A typical first symptom is a frequent urination at night: nocturia.

 Other symptoms include tiredness, headaches, general ill feeling, nausea, vomiting, frequent urination during the day, poor appetite, itchy skin, and swollen legs.

-The incidence of diabetic nephropathy is higher in diabetics with one or more of the following conditions:
+The incidence of diabetic nephropathy is higher in people with diabetes with one or more of the following conditions: